mrvcoder/V2rayCollector/README.md

 # Introduction

-This project crawls v2ray configs from Telegram channels.
+**First project on the internet** that crawls v2ray configs from Telegram channels.
 And the list will update every 5 hours. 😋

 # How to use this ?! 🤔